Marvin-Cerdas-Dev/Marvin-Cerdas-Dev/README.md

 🔭 **I am a Software Engineer** with a passion for creating solutions that simplify everyday tasks and improve workflows.

-🌱 **Currently learning**: Mobile development with Flutter and Dart, as well as Full Stack technologies like HTML, CSS, JavaScript, React JS, Angular, NodeJS, and MongoDB.
+🌱 **Currently learning**: Full Stack technologies like React JS, Angular, NodeJS, and MongoDB.

 📝 **Interested in**: Projects that combine backend and frontend development, automation, and innovative tech solutions that address real-world challenges.